TIY-Durham/2015-FALL-FEE/05--Shavers-Of-The-Lost-Yak/README.md

 * **Homework Review** (~30m)
 * **Monday Seat Changes

-## Parking Lot Review
+## Agenda

+### Monday Review -- On Tuesday!
 * The Wonderful World of JavaScript
-* Reading, Writing, and Running JavaScript
+* Git, GitHub, and CLI
 * All About Functions
 * Control Flow

-## Agenda

-### Monday Review -- On Tuesday!

 ### Data Types: Lists and Dictionaries